 The work plan is structured to reflect the 2016 Comprehensive Conservation and Management Plan (Estuary Blueprint).
 The 2016 Estuary Blueprint is the result of almost three years of work and includes the input of over 100 partners.
 A unifying collaborative vision, the Estuary Blueprint includes four goals that represent the 35-year vision for the future of the San Francisco Bay-Delta Estuary, 12 objectives that detail desired outcomes that make progress towards achieving goals, and 40 actions that lay out a set of priority tasks to be accomplished over the next five years to reach one or more objectives.
 The Estuary Blueprint builds upon the 2015 State of the Estuary Report by linking management responses to the findings of the State of the Estuary Report and using the health indicators contained State of the Estuary Report to track long term outcomes of the actions where possible, thus better integrating SFEP's science and planning documents and facilitating an adaptive management approach for SFEP and the region.
-The next State of the Estuary Report is planned for 2019 and will be an interim report.
-The 2019 interim report will provide the foundation for a full scale report in 2021 which will better inform the next update of the CCMP, scheduled for 2022.
-The 2019 interim report will focus on a subset of existing Estuarywide indicators as well as introduce potential new and emerging indicators in response to emerging challenges, a changing ecosystem, and new science/data.
+The State of the Estuary Report was updated in 2019, reporting on five key existing indicators of health and introducing three new potential "emerging" indicators to measure Estuary resilience.
+The 2019 State of the Estuary Report will inform the next Estuary Blueprint update scheduled for 2022.
+The next State of the Estuary Report is planned for 2023 and will include the full suite of existing indicators as well as one or more new fully developed indicators. and will be an interim report.